Why you should Consider an Irish Holding Company

 Brexit

 So, it just seems to keep lingering, doesn’t it?
-As it edges ever closer many UK companies are looking to protect their interests from Brexit.
+As it edges ever closer, many UK companies are looking to protect their interests from Brexit.

-By setting up a holding company in Ireland before Brexit it will allow them to adapt more seamlessly to any post-Brexit policies or regulation changes but also open new opportunities.
+By setting up a holding company in Ireland before Brexit, it will allow them to adapt more seamlessly to any post-Brexit policies or regulation changes, but also open new opportunities.

-And less we forget
+And lest we forget

 - Low capital startup costs